Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 - Save America's Treasures: Supports nationally significant historic properties requiring major restoration

-Following natural disasters, FEMA's Public Assistance Program provides crucial funding for cemeteries through repairs and debris removal assistance.
+Following natural disasters, FEMA's Public Assistance Program provides funding for repairs and debris removal.
 This program has helped numerous cemeteries recover from hurricanes, floods, tornadoes, and other catastrophic events.
 Cemetery operators should understand that FEMA assistance requires proper documentation and timely application following declared disasters.

-Pro Tip: Historic cemeteries should prioritize getting listed on the National Register of Historic Places, as this designation unlocks multiple federal and state grant opportunities.
+Pro Tip: Wondering how to get cemetery grants?
+Historic cemeteries should prioritize getting listed on the National Register of Historic Places, as this designation unlocks multiple federal and state grant opportunities.

-Most states maintain cemetery-specific grant programs through their historic preservation offices:
+Most states maintain cemetery-specific programs through their historic preservation offices:

 - State Historic Preservation Grants: Often provide matching funds for restoration projects